RongzhengMa/credit-risk-prediction/README.md

 **Strengths**:
 - **Highest ROC AUC** (0.8421) among all models
-- **Best recall** while maintaining reasonable precision
+- **Great Accuracy and acceptable Recall with less Fewer Positive cases** while maintaining reasonable precision
 - Superior generalization (minimal performance drop from training to test)
 - Optimal balance for practical deployment

 **Considerations**:
 - Higher false positives than LightGBM (but fewer than DNN)
-- More complex infrastructure than single models
+- Room to improve false negative rates
-- Excellent overall performance justifies complexity
+- More complex infrastructure than single models,indicating longer fine-tuning time

 This ensemble approach delivers the best overall performance, making it ideal for institutions seeking optimal balance between risk management and market opportunity.